sameerbatra1/Data-Science-Salaries/README.md

 ✅ **Goal:** Complete this project in **6 hours**
 ✅ **GitHub will be used to track progress**
 ✅ **All updates should be committed regularly**
-##this is googole doc for Research Writer
+##this is googole doc for Topic Proposal: Analyzing Salary Trends in Data Science (ITS completed!!!! 👍 )
 ###https://docs.google.com/document/d/1TonihM2pEICN_JhDjw1G4cQPScTqqWj9scFf5tIRjkU/edit?usp=sharing

 ##this is google slide for Presentation Specialist
 ###https://docs.google.com/presentation/d/1pacPVto4HirA-xvTX8rja7oJNskwn6SxyIGb7SHFtUA/edit?usp=sharing

+##this is googole doc for final research paper
+###
 --